vfarcic/devops24/manuscript/05-chart-museum.md

 We'll need to increase the resources since those specified by default are too low.

-Ingress is already enabled but we'll have to specify the host.
+Ingress is already enabled, but we'll have to specify the host.
 Also, we'll add the "old" style annotations so that older versions of nginx Ingress are supported as well.

 Those changes are already available in the `monocular-values.yml` file, so let's take a quick look at it.